gibbo3433/pull-request-demo/README.md

 ## Issues identified and corrected

 - MB

+Error when requesting to retrieve the last known cocktail from the local storage
+- During the build of the webpage, the saved value for the cocktail data from the API was saving as [OBJECt, object] which on start-up, did not represent the local storage data correctly.
+After searching on a fix, I rememebered that I needed to JSON stringify + parse my data so that it could be read correctly by the JavaScript.
-- JG
+-
 - AA
 - JL

 ## Future work

 Clicking on the cocktail image sends you to the page showing you how to create the cocktail and what ingredients you will need:
- - Looking into the API for the cocktail section, There is some additional data on what ingredients he
+ - Looking into the API for the cocktail section, There is some additional data on what ingredients are used in the cocktail and how to make the drink.
+For future work, we may be able to add a link to the cocktail image to take the user to this additional information on another HTML page.

 - ???
 - ???